-Your office may well be set in their ways about the process you are told to go through to book your business travel.
+Your office may well be set in their ways about the mandatory business travel booking process.
 Chances are you were told a method during your induction and have never looked back.

-But with consequences of each method, it’s worth taking a look at which one is right for you, under which circumstances.
+But with different benefits for each method, it’s worth taking a look at which one is right for you in different circumstances.

-For TMCs based on a transaction fee model, booking online will be cheaper than booking offline due to the more expensive fee attached to offline bookings.
+Some travel management companies (TMCs) use a transaction fee model.
+For these, booking online will be cheaper than booking offline due to the more expensive fee attached to offline bookings.
 This is thanks to the lower use of TMC resource associated.
 So for cheaper and simpler trips, it makes sense to use a cheaper booking method.

-As millennials make up more and more of the modern workforce, their behaviours and preferences are beginning to be reflected in the tools and systems organisations use.
-If millennials make up even a small proportion of your workforce, it’s good to offer them an online booking tool, as they’ll definitely prefer it and take to using it more naturally.
+Millenials make up more and more of the modern workforce.
+Their behaviours and preferences are beginning to be reflected in the tools and systems organisations use.
+If millennials make up even a small proportion of your employees, it’s good to offer them an online booking tool.
+Millienial end users will definitely prefer it and take to using it more naturally.

-For the large majority of trips, you’ll know exactly what you need to book and can just book it.
+For the large majority of trips, you’ll know exactly what you need to book.
+Online bookings allow you to just get on with the booking.
 Train and hotel.
 In the basket.
 Bish, bash, bosh.
 The booker is in total control of their trip, from start to finish, which will lead to higher engagement with your organisation’s travel programme.

-Having your travellers ring up every time they want to make even a simple booking can become tiresome.
-Especially for tech-savvy users, or users who enjoy any online booking sites outside of work, this form of booking can be a deterrent for your traveller satisfaction.
+Having your travellers ring up every time they want to make a simple booking can become tiresome.
+Especially for tech-savvy users, this form of booking can be a deterrent for your traveller satisfaction.

-For more complex trips, such as multi-sector flights, it can be helpful to have someone at the end of a phone to advise you on the booking.
+For complex trips, you might require expert advice on your business travel bookings.
+Multi-sector flights, it can be helpful to have someone at the end of a phone to advise you on the booking.
 Whether it’s advising on where best to spit your layover or insider info on which in-policy hotel is your best option in a new country, the travel team will have the answers.
 And this is where they really shine.